dotnize/nize.foo/src/content/blog/2023/hello-world.md

 pubDate: "April 17 2023"
 ---

 Another developer with a blog.
 Yay.
-But hey, welcome!
 It's a bit cliché, I know, but I'm excited to start this new journey, and I hope that this will be the first of many posts that I'll be writing.

 ```js
 console.log("Hello, world!");